-Complaint Form
+5 Complaint Form

-Please complete and return to (either Becky Linford (Headteacher) or Lou Brown (Clerk) - depending on the nature of the complaint) who will acknowledge receipt and explain what action will be taken.
+Please complete and return to (either headteacher / Clerk / complaints co-ordinator / designated governor - school to delete as appropriate) who will acknowledge receipt and explain what action will be taken.

+Your name:

+Pupil's name (if relevant):

+Your relationship to the pupil (if relevant):

+Address:

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Postcode: Day time telephone number:

+Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-Are you attaching any paperwork: it so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

+Dumber

 By who:

+Compleint referred to:

 Complaint referred to:

-Data

 Date: